Preferences for consumers with food allergies or intolerances when eating out

 The study aimed to develop an understanding of the choices and eating behaviours of food allergic and intolerant consumers when eating out.

-This included exploring the impact of the allergen labeling rules on consumers, and gathering evidence to inform advice on the provision of allergen information.
+This included exploring the impact of the allergen labelling rules on consumers, and gathering evidence to inform advice on the provision of allergen information.

 The Food Information Regulations (FIR) came into effect on 13 December 2014.
 It requires food businesses to provide information on the presence of 14 allergens (cereals containing gluten, crustaceans, molluscs, eggs, fish, peanuts, nuts, soya, milk, celery, mustard, sesame, lupin, and sulphur dioxide at levels above 10mg/kg or 10 mg/litre) when used as deliberate ingredients in foods not prepacked.
 However, there is flexibility as to how this information is provided.